Fujisan's Kyareng

 It is recorded that some ten Japanese visited Tibet with different objects and motives at same and different times when Tibet was an independent nation.
 Some have seen the last days of Tibetan independence.
 Their writings and memoirs have become proof of Tibetan independence.
 They are known as Nyuzosha, one who had entered Tibet, in Japanese.
 Here is the brief notes on those determined Japanese and the purpose of their visit, and what they did in Tibet.

 1901: Narita Yasutera (1864-1915), a Buddhist priest and student of Nanjo Bunyo reached Lhasa in Dec 1901.
 He was earlier with Imperial army, later sent to the USA on a mission, then to Taiwan.
 It was not clearly known why he was sent to Tibet.
 His dairy "Shin-Zo Nishi" records his travel in Tibet.
-Black Dragon Society (Kokukyokai) also has his record in "Senkoku Shinshi Kiden".
+Black Dragon Society (Kokuryukai) also has his record in "Senkoku Shinshi Kiden".

 Around that time a priest by the name of Nomi Kan (1868-?), also a student of Nanjo Bunyo, tried entering Tibet.
 He reached upto Bathang and it is not clearly known of his fate thereafter.

 1910: Yajima Yasujiro (1882-1963), a Russo-Japan war (1904-05) veteran.
 British took him for a spy.
 He stayed in Tibet briefly then left.
 He visited again in 1912 disguised as a coolie and stayed in Tibet till 1918.
 He drew a map and was later given charge of one section of the Tibetan army, which he trained in Japanese method of warfare.
 His Holiness the 13th Dalai Lama was said to have been fond of him.
-He married with a Tibetan woman, bore a child Ishishin.
+He married with a Tibetan woman, bore a child Ishin.
 The boy later died in a war with China.

-1912: Aoki Bunkyo (1886-1956), representative of Count Otani of Nishi Hoganji, stayed in Tibet till 1916.
+1912: Aoki Bunkyo (1886-1956), representative of Count Otani of Nishi Hongwanji, stayed in Tibet till 1916.
 Although a priest, his activities were mostly secular.
 It is said the idea of pan-Buddhism, pan-Asianism, and a Buddhist renaissance was dear to the nationalist Japanese.
 Count Otani was in favor of this idea.
 Aoki translated Japanese infantry manual into Tibetan, unfortunately, a copy could not be found.
 He is said to be in a committee who designed Tibetan flag.
 He was sent to buy arms (guns) for Tibetan government.

 1913: Tada Tokan (1890-1967), also a representative of Count Otani, but he confined himself to the study of Buddhism and was very critical of Aoki Bukyo's activities.
 He stayed in Tibet for ten to eleven years.
 Both Aoki and Tada were said to have been invited by the Dalai Lama as result of the Dalai Lama`s meeting with Count Otani at Peking in 1908.
 Count Otani was said to have fallen from power in 1914.
 Tada wrote "Dalai Lama Jusanse" and "Chibtto Taizaiki".
 H.H. the 13th Dalai Lama continued correspondence with him with a hope that the Japanese government would help Tibet in checking Chinese aggressions.